calico/basenji/README.md

 #### Sequential regulatory activity predictions with deep convolutional neural networks.

 Basenji provides researchers with tools to:
-1. Train deep convolutional neural networks to predict regulatory activity along potentially very long DNA sequences
+1. Train deep convolutional neural networks to predict regulatory activity along very long chromosome-scale DNA sequences
 2. Score variants according to their predicted influence on regulatory activity across the sequence and/or for specific genes.
 3. Annotate the distal regulatory elements that influence gene activity.
 4. Annotate the specific nucleotides that drive regulatory element function.